grunwaldlab/krisp/README.md

 ## Requirements

-`krisp_fasta` requires python version 3.6 or greater and a UNIX-like operating system which provides the `sort` command line utility.
+`krisp` requires python version 3.6 or greater and a UNIX-like operating system which provides the `sort` command line utility.
 Most operating systems have `sort` installed by default as it is required by the POSIX standard.
 To see if `sort` is already installed, run:

 `sort --help`

+If a help menu is displayed, then `sort` is installed.
 Various python packages are required as well, including `pysam`, `Bio`, `primer3-py`, and `nltk`.
-These should be installed automatically when `krisp_fasta` is installed.
+These should be installed automatically when `krisp` is installed.

 ## Installation